-Oh Hai Dark Legend… It’s been a while.
+Oh, hi Dark Legend… It’s been a while.
 Whatcha been up to?

-Ok… truth is, the last i heard about the script was a little postcard that said it had arrived at it’s destination and at some point within four months they’d either get back to me on it’s further development or return the script with/without feedback depending on what they feel about it.
-That was two months ago… which i’m guessing might be a good sign… right?
+Ok… Truth is, the last I heard about the script was a little postcard that said it had arrived at it’s destination and at some point within four months they’d either get back to me on it’s further development or return the script with/without feedback depending on what they feel about it.
+That was two months ago… Which i’m guessing might be a good sign… Right?